-George Shultz: The notion is these guys saved the world.
-Ben Bernanke and Hank Paulson, thank God we had an experienced banker like a Goldman Sachs executive and somebody bold to take charge of this.
-So they're pounding their chests, look what I did.
-And they're wrong.
+George Shultz: The notion is that these guys - Ben Bernanke and Hank Paulson - saved the world.
+Thank God we had an experienced banker like a Goldman Sachs executive and somebody bold to take charge of this.
+So they're pounding their chests saying, "Llook what I did," and they're wrong.